LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 executed, keeping track of all the variables.
 We call this *playing computer*.

-Each row shows the line number of the start of the next instruction executed, and the values of all the variables *after* the instruction is executed.
+Each row in the code sample above shows the line number of the start of the next instruction executed, and the values of all the variables *after* the instruction is executed.
 The important thing to see with loops is that the same line can be executed over and over, but with different variable